yshiyi/LeetCode/Cplusplus reference and algorithms.md

 ```

 ## Priority queue
 A priority_queue keeps internally a comparing function and a container object as data.
+Newly added elements are placed ahead of all the elements held in lower priority.
 ```
 #include <iostream>       // std::cout
 #include <queue>          // std::priority_queue

+struct cmp{
+  bool operator()(int i1, int i2){
+     // In this case, the smaller value has higher priority and is saved on top. return i1 > i2;
+  }
+};

 int main ()
 {